sclabs/private-ghp/README.md

 Docker image
 ------------

+The docker image is based on [tiangolo/meinheld-gunicorn-flask](https://hub.docker.com/r/tiangolo/meinheld-gunicorn-flask).

-The Docker image is re-built and published to Docker Hub as `thomasgilgenast/private-ghp:latest` on every commit to main by GitHub Actions.
+The Docker image is built and published to Docker Hub as `thomasgilgenast/private-ghp:latest` on every commit to main by GitHub Actions.

 You can also build the image locally with